jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Think about that the next time you're seeing a nurse, doctor, or pharmacist.
 No one has a complete list of your sicknesses, diseases, shots, treatments and pills.
 After all, why would "they", if you don't?

 In the Industrial Age carrying around your medical history was impossible—too much paperwork.
 In the Internet Age it's a matter of extras and becoming player gods.
 Controlling our own medical records is one of the many levers waiting to be made and contolled by Main Street in the Internet Age.
 The finally we can start tracking our health, along side things like GDP.
-Something to look forward to I'd say.
+Better health is something to make us happier I'd say.

+## Good Jobs

+People get and leave jobs all the time.
+We start our new job by being introduced to our workplaces, tasks, and co-workers.
+One thing is missing, we almost never speak with the person whose job we're replacing.

+Does this make sense?
+Just out of practicality, why not get talk about tasks, shortcuts, lessons, and other expertise like if the boss is a jerk, incompentent, or a sexual predator.

+Something to think about.
+Why aren't we asked to, expected, or even allowed to speak to someone that'll help us learn our new job.
+When the frontline speaks to each other in the era of mass-collaboration we will learn our jobs better and faster, but also check and balance bad bosses with nothing but a conversation.

 ## Does The World Need to Know